torleif-nielsen/enriquezm.github.io/_posts/projects/2016-04-27-accounting-club-site-redesign.md

 #### 3. Concept Statement

-- **Proposed Product Name:** Accounting Club Website
-- **Target Users:** Members, alumni, and professionals involved with Accounting Club
-- **Description:** Accounting Club Website used for general information about the club.
-- **Problems that will be solved:** Finding events, info on membership, member status
+The proposed product name will be The Accounting Club Website Redesign.
+Target users are those who are mainly between the ages of 18-24 (college undergraduates).
+We will also have a secondary focus on alumni and professionals curious about the website.
+The Accounting Club Website Redesign will be a general restructuring of a website which will help solve the ease of finding out about events, information on membership, and membership status.

 #### 4. Brainstorming